 Once you have received a Notice of Enforcement, you have lost the right to appeal the original offence and will only be appealing against the warrant.

-At this stage there are four possible reasons to appeal:
+At this stage, there are 4 possible reasons for you to appeal:

-- I did not receive the Notice to Owner or Penalty Charge Notice
+- I did not receive the Notice to Owner or PCN.

 - I appealed against the local authority’s decision to reject my representation, within 28 days of service of the rejection notice, but have had no response to my appeal.

-- I made representations about the penalty charge to the enforcing authority concerned within 28 days of the service of the Notice to Owner, but did not receive a rejection notice
+- I made representations about the fine to the enforcing authority concerned within 28 days of the service of the Notice to Owner, but did not receive a rejection notice.

-- The penalty charge has been paid in full.
+- The fine has been paid in full.

 You can get the appeal forms by contacting the Traffic Enforcement Centre.